 - I need to buy a set of 14 champagne glasses that aren’t too expensive.
 The set is usually 12, but I try to get 14 – the two extra is incase of breakage.
 The expensive set that my mother-in-law gave me was only for 6.

-- Retota is on the 2/f of Chic Mart
+Check out Retota on the 2/f of Chic Mart

 Family’s Household Ceramics